 Christina Meyer Bengtsson recommends a 25/32 " black-laminated top plate with black ABS edges.
-Alternatively, the countertop can be ordered in three different FENIX NTM laminate colors; dark gray, light gray and powder, with edge strips consisting of raw, untreated brass.
+Alternatively, the countertop can be ordered in two different FENIX NTM laminate colors; dark gray and light gray, with edge strips consisting of raw, untreated brass.

 It is not possible to change the colors in Meyer Bengtsson’s design.

 Gray – 0752 FENIX NTM Laminate – Brass Edges